AgentMC/Sao19/Translate/En/Part1.md

 Approximately 1000 voices responded to the numbers Asuna shouted folding her fingers.
 Same moment, Tiese and Renry also joined the count with smiles on their faces.

-Ronye shouted together with them holding tightly to Tsukigaki’s neck.
+Ronye shouted together with them holding tightly to Tsukigake’s neck.

 『Seven!
 Six!
 Five!』